 If you have LEGO Education solutions, you can unlock even more learning with recommended lesson plans.
 Your students can also use the sets to complete the challenges.
-Look for the sets in the episode guide or on page 20.
+Look for the for the pisode guide or on page 20.

-Access our full library of free unit and lesson plans at www.LEGOeducation.com/lessons.
-You'll also find resources for guided lessons that are useful for getting students started before they try open-ended lessons.
+Access our full library of free unit and lesson plans at www.LEGOeducation.com/lessons.You'll also find resources for guided lessons that are useful for getting students started before they try open-ended lessons.